Tannerite00/PcCoffee/README.md

 # PcCoffee
-short Python script to keep Microsoft Teams active and a company computer turned on.
+A short Python script to keep Microsoft Teams active and a company computer turned on.